-Main Reasons to Rebrand
+Main Reasons to Undertake a Rebrand

-A company that wants to appeal to a new audience needs to align their message, look and tactics to their new demographic.
+A company that wants to appeal to a new audience needs to align its message, look and tactics to their new demographic.
 It could be that you want to appeal to a larger audience, or that your audience is no longer relevant and you need to refocus your strategy.

-Famously, one of the best examples of rebranding to combat a negative impression is McDonalds.
-Faced with the image of promoting poor diets and contributing to obesity, McDonalds rebranded to include healthier choices and a more inviting atmosphere.
-Their rebranded stores with free WiFi and healtheir choices as well as focus on cafe inspired drinks invite you to stay and enjoy your experience.
+Famously, one of the best examples of rebranding to combat a negative impression is McDonald’s.
+Faced with the image of promoting poor diets and contributing to obesity, McDonald’s rebranded to include healthier choices and a more inviting atmosphere.
+Their rebranded stores with free WiFi and healthier choices as well as focus on cafe inspired drinks invite you to stay and enjoy your experience.

 Improving usability and ensuring responsiveness across all devices is not just for government and education websites anymore, it’s essential for delivering your message to the right people.

-If your competitor is offering a fresh new look that’s easily transferable across all mediums and you’re stuck only advertising through print you’re missing out in a big way.
-With social media, websites, Google adwords, you have to make sure that you’re maximizing your exposure while targetting your message to ensure the right people hear it at the right time.
+If your competitor is offering a fresh new look that’s easily transferable across all mediums and you’re stuck only advertising through print, you’re missing out in a big way.
+With social media, websites, Google Ads, you have to make sure that you’re maximizing your exposure while targeting your message to ensure the right people hear it at the right time.

 Regardless of your reason for rebranding, and there are many more, realizing that it might be time to rebrand is just the first step in your process.
 Next, you need to determine the extent of the rebranding and how you’re going to get it done.

 Perhaps it’s time to pick up the phone and see how The Design Thinking Agency can take you into the next era of your business.